Killjoys

-Killjoys is a Canadian space adventure drama series that aired on Space (now CTV Sci-Fi) in Canada.
+Killjoys is a Canadian space adventure drama television series that aired on Space (now CTV Sci-Fi) in Canada.
 Primarily a science fiction series, Killjoys follows a trio of hard-living bounty hunters—Dutch (Hannah John-Kamen), Johnny (Aaron Ashmore), and D'avin (Luke Macfarlane).

 The series ran for five seasons, ending in 2019.
 It was officially ordered to series on October 7, 2013, with a 10-episode pick-up.
 In April 2014, it was announced that Syfy would co-produce the series, and the first season premiered June 19, 2015.
 In September 2017, Syfy renewed the series for a fourth and a fifth season, each to consist of 10 episodes.
 The fifth and final season premiered July 19, 2019, and concluded on September 20, 2019.

-Throughout its run, the series received generally positive reviews and was nominated for various accolades, including two Canadian Screen Awards nominations and three Prix Aurora Awards nominations.
+Throughout its run, the series received generally positive reviews and was nominated for several accolades, including two Canadian Screen Awards nominations and three Prix Aurora Awards nominations.